kalliope-project/kalliope/Docs/installation/raspbian.md

 # Kalliope requirements for Raspbian

-## Install the pre-compiled disk image
+## Install via the pre-compiled disk image

 Download the last image [from the release page](https://github.com/kalliope-project/kalliope/releases) of Kalliope and load it as usual onto an SD card.